Improving Accessibility Through Theme Sharing in Unreal Engine 5.1

 Wearing the designer and developer hat

-Advocate for users while considering technical constraints, and obtain design feedback to implement rapid changes.
+Advocating for users while considering technical constraints, and obtaining design feedback to implement rapid changes.

 Understand the 'why'